joezuntz/cosmosis-doc/reference/samplers/fisher.rst

 There is an additional term that arises when the covariance matrix C depends on the parameters p, which we do not currently calculate here, as it is usually fixed in  cosmology.
-We plan to implement this shortly, however.

 The CosmoSIS fisher sampler is calculated around the central value provided in the values file; no optimization is done before running.